29 Viscous-Dominated Flows

 Stokes Flow Around a Sphere

 It is instructive to introduce the characteristics of viscous-dominated Stokes flows or creeping flows by considering the Reynolds number-dependent flow about a sphere.
-The creeping flow about a sphere can also be analyzed using mathematics, providing a basis for a general understanding of creeping flows.
-For a sphere, the characteristic length scale is taken as the sphere’s diameter , which is a key parameter in determining the flow regime around the object.
+The creeping flow about a sphere can also be analyzed using pure mathematics, providing a basis for a general understanding of creeping flows.
+For a sphere, the characteristic length scale is taken as the sphere’s diameter , which is a key parameter in determining the flow regime around the body.

 At very low Reynolds numbers (), the flow is dominated by viscous forces where the flow field around the sphere becomes smooth (laminar) and steady, as shown in the figure below.
 Both spheres and circular cylinders in the low-Reynolds-number regime () represent a unique flow regime where viscous forces rather than pressure forces dictate the flow behavior, resulting in laminar, predictable flow patterns.
 In this regime, the flow is characterized by symmetric streamlines around the sphere, with no wake formation or flow separation.
-At low Reynolds numbers, even as “high” as (), the flow retains Stokes-like characteristics, remaining laminar, with the viscous forces shaping the flow patterns and with streamlines exhibiting smooth and symmetric curvature around the sphere.
+At low Reynolds numbers, even as “high” as (), the flow retains Stokes-like characteristics, remaining laminar, with the viscous forces shaping the flow patterns and the streamlines exhibiting smooth and symmetric curvature around the sphere.
 In this range, viscous effects dominate the drag experienced by the sphere, which can be calculated theoretically, leading to what is known as Stokes’ drag law.

 As the Reynolds number increases, the balance of forces shifts, and inertial effects begin to influence the flow.
-For spheres and circular cylinders, the onset of flow separation occurs at moderate Reynolds numbers (), where a small symmetric recirculating wake forms behind the sphere, breaking the fore-and-aft symmetry observed in the Stokes regime.
-This flow becomes increasingly unstable with periodic vortex shedding at even modestly higher Reynolds numbers, eventually transitioning to a more turbulent flow beyond a critical Reynolds number, typically around , depending on the specific conditions.
+For spheres and circular cylinders, the onset of flow separation occurs at moderate Reynolds numbers (), where a small symmetric recirculating wake forms behind the sphere, breaking the fore-and-aft flow symmetry observed in the Stokes regime.
+This new flow becomes increasingly unstable with the onset of periodic vortex shedding at even modestly higher Reynolds numbers, eventually transitioning to a more turbulent flow beyond a critical Reynolds number, typically around , depending on the specific conditions.
 The distinction between spheres and cylinders lies in their three-dimensional versus two-dimensional geometry, which subtly alters the drag forces and flow patterns but follows the same fundamental principles dictated by the magnitude of the Reynolds number.

 Who was George Stokes?